Your agent forgets everything.

 Free-form markdown

-7 typed memory categories
+7 typed categories

-Ctrl+F
+Ctrl+F in files

 None